 My main tips for dealing with small country lanes would be to not overtake, be patient, drive slowly and take the corners even slower so if someone is coming the other way you can stop quickly.

 If you are on an extremely small road that seems more like a one-way road but is in fact a two-way road, again drive super slow when you see someone coming your way and look out for indents in the road where you can pull in whilst they pass.
+These roads are even harder in wet weather and if it’s foggy which is why I’d also recommend looking into the best time to visit Ireland.

 Not all of Ireland is like this and there are plenty of really good and big roads but in reality, these small roads are where you’re going to find the gems of Ireland so don’t be scared about them, just be careful!